First look at continuous spin gravity: Time delay signatures: Gravitational Waves and Worldline Formalism

 which is just linearized diffeomorphism invariance inherited from the full non-linear theory.
 For a more detailed review of linearized GR, the reader is referred to \cite{Misner:1973prb, Carroll:2004st, Maggiore:2007ulw}.
 For radiation problems, a convenient gauge choice is the de-Donder gauge,

 where the equation of motion reduces to

-Defining the trace-reversed metric, $\overline{h}_{\mn} = h_{\mn} - (1/2) h \mathbf{g}_{\mn} $, the de-Donder gauge condition and equation of motion simplify to
+Defining the trace-reversed metric, $\overline{h}_{\mn} = h_{\mn} - (1/2) h^\s_\s \mathbf{g}_{\mn} $, the de-Donder gauge condition and equation of motion simplify to

 respectively.
-This covariant gauge-fixing admits a residual freedom under \eqref{fpgauge} with $\partial\dot \chi =0$.
+This covariant gauge-fixing admits a residual freedom under \eqref{fpgauge} with $\partial_i \dot \chi =0$.
 This residual freedom can be used to render the polarization tensors spatially transverse ($\partial_i h_{ij}=0$) and traceless ($h_i^i=0$).
-On-shell, this is the transverse-traceless (TT) gauge, which is commonly used in the gravitational wave literature.
+For plane-wave solutions, this is the transverse-traceless (TT) gauge, which is commonly used in the gravitational wave literature.
 Fixing the gravitational wave to be propagating along the $z$-axis, with 4-vector $k_\m = (\om, 0, 0, \om)$, a basis of polarization tensors is

 We will focus on monochromatic solutions to the wave equation \eqref{eomgw} propagating along the $z$ axis, given in general by